 - Housing from individual landlords who reserve their offers for Dauphine students

 Université Paris-Dauphine is also in the process of developing its own student housing.
-With the support of Fondation Dauphine, the University has purchased 55 housing units that will be available to Dauphine students by June 2017.
+With the support of Fondation Dauphine, the University has purchased 55 housing units that are available to Paris-Dauphine students.
 Scholarship students will be given priority for the new Dauphine housing.

 - Applying for social housing via the Crous de Paris